Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience:

-Axis Classic was the sofa that let me sit “properly” without constantly thinking about it.
-The seat felt supportive and predictable, and the back cushions did a better job of keeping my spine neutral during long stretches.
-Marcus called it the easiest for quick posture changes—sit forward, lean back, cross a leg—without needing a full reset.
-Mia liked that she could curl up without sliding into a deep slouch, and Jenna said it was the least fussy for everyday TV nights.
-It didn’t have the dramatic sink-in feel of the deeper models, but it stayed comfortable for hours.
+Axis Classic was the easiest sofa to sit on “properly” and forget about.
+The seat felt supportive and predictable, and the back cushions did the best job of keeping my spine in a neutral position during long stretches.
+Marcus liked how easy it was to shift from sitting forward to leaning back without doing a full reset.
+Mia could curl up on it without immediately collapsing into a deep slouch, and Jenna kept calling it the least fussy option for everyday TV time.
+It never delivered the dramatic sink-in feel of the deeper models, but it stayed comfortable for hours.

 What we liked:

-• Easy to change positions without feeling stuck
+• Easy to change positions without getting stuck

 Who it is best for:

-• Rooms where deep seating would crowd walkways
+• Rooms where deeper seating would crowd walkways

 Where it falls short: